Variational Analysis in the Wasserstein Space: Extremal principle and intersection rule

 \section{Extremal principle and intersection rule}

-In this section, we establish the intersection rule for normal cones: Under an appropriate constraint qualification, we have $ \normalCone{\Omega_1\cap\Omega_2}{\varFixed} \subseteq \normalCone{\Omega_1}{\varFixed} + \normalCone{\Omega_2}{\varFixed} $.
+In this section, we establish the intersection rule for the strong normal cone: Under an appropriate constraint qualification, we have $ \normalConeStrong{\Omega_1\cap\Omega_2}{\varFixed} \subseteq \normalConeStrong{\Omega_1}{\varFixed} + \normalConeStrong{\Omega_2}{\varFixed} $.
 This intersection rule plays a fundamental role in variational analysis and, among others, in the proof of our first-order optimality conditions in~\cref{theorem:th_first_order_optimality_conditions}.
-In the Euclidean case and when all sets are convex, the intersection rule follows from a convex separation principle, which however fails to apply to the infinite-dimensional and non-convex case presented here.
+In the Euclidean case and when all sets are convex, the intersection rule follows from a convex separation principle, which however fails to apply to the infinite-dimensional and nonconvex case presented here.
 We therefore follow the strategy of variational analysis in linear spaces (in particular, \WikipediaLink{https://en.wikipedia.org/wiki/Banach_space}{Banach spaces} and \WikipediaLink{https://en.wikipedia.org/wiki/Asplund_space}{Asplund spaces})~\cite{mordukhovich2006variationalI,mordukhovich2006variationalII} and prove the intersection rule via an extremal principle.
-An extremal principle provides necessary conditions for local extremal points of general (non-convex) sets in terms of the normal cone at those points and can be interpreted as the ``variational version'' of the convex separation principle; see discussion in~\cite[§2]{mordukhovich2006variationalI}.
-Importantly, the Wasserstein space is not a linear space (as opposed to Banach and Asplund spaces, but is a metric space), so the results~\cite{mordukhovich2006variationalI,mordukhovich2006variationalII} do not directly apply.
+An extremal principle provides necessary conditions for local extremal points of general (nonconvex) sets in terms of the normal cone at those points.
+It can be interpreted as the ``variational version'' of the convex separation principle; see the discussion in~\cite[Section 2]{mordukhovich2006variationalI}.
+Importantly, the Wasserstein space is not a linear space (as opposed to Banach and Asplund spaces), but is a metric space, so the results~\cite{mordukhovich2006variationalI,mordukhovich2006variationalII} do not directly apply.
 Accordingly, in~\cref{subsec:extremal_principle}, we establish an extremal principle in the Wasserstein space, which we believe to be of independent interest.
-Finally, we establish the intersection rule in~\cref{subsec:intersection_rule}.
+Then, we establish the product rule in~\cref{subsec:product_rule} and the intersection rule in~\cref{subsec:intersection_rule}.